JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 FAQs

-The expected number of good attempts for the JEE Main 2026 April 6 Shift 1 exam is 50-60 questions.
-The accurate number will be updated soon.
+The expected number of good attempts for the JEE Main 2026 April 6 Shift 1 exam is 40–50 questions out of 75.
+Candidates with strong accuracy in this attempt range can expect a good percentile due to the paper’s higher difficulty level.